Is an Unlimited PTO Policy Right for Your Business?

-In many ways, it closely resembles a PTO policy but without a prearranged number of scheduled days off.
-An employee may claim as many days as they require (in terms of vacation, sick, and other days), provided they meet their performance objectives.
+In many ways, unlimited PTO policies closely resemble a standard PTO policy but without a prearranged number of available days off.
+An employee may use as much time as they require (for vacation, sickness, and other reasons), with their manager's approval.

-One of the motivations of employers who adopt unlimited PTO over traditional vacation, sick, or personal time is to help ease the burden of administration and tracking of time off by type and time taken by having one simple policy for everyone.
-Employees can use the time as vacation, sick time, personal time, or for whatever need arises.
+Employers that adopt unlimited paid time off (over traditional vacation, sick, or personal time policies) seek to help ease the burden of administration and tracking of time off (by type and time taken) by having one simple policy.
+Eligible employees can use the time as vacation, sick time, personal time, or for whatever need arises.
 This flexibility allows employees to manage and use their time in a way that best fits their needs and wants.

 The approach may also curtail the potential abuse of leave benefits.
-For example, some employers encounter employees who call in sick when they need to take care of a personal matter or just want the time off.
+For example, some employers encounter employees who call in sick to use up the time they have available to them.

 Increasingly, more companies are focusing on results-based flexibility strategies, which may involve giving employees the ability to work wherever and whenever they would like; as long as the job is getting done and specific results are achieved, employees can choose when to use their time off.